Eastland (Charlotte neighborhood)

 Eastland (also known as Eastland-Wilora Lake or Wilora Lake) is a neighborhood in Charlotte, North Carolina, USA.
-The area is named after the former eponymous mall, that was demolished in the 2014.
+The area is named after the former eponymous mall, that was demolished in 2014.
 Eastland is almost seven and a half miles from Uptown, Charlotte.

 Demographics

 As of 2010, Eastland had a population of 5781.
 The racial makeup of the neighborhood was 44.1% Black or African American, 18.9% White American, 3.2% Asian American, and 2.7% of some other race.
 Hispanic or Latino American of any race were 31.2% of the population.
 The median household income for the area was $34,449.

 Transportation infrastructure

 Mass transit

 The following buses from the Charlotte Area Transit System (CATS) serve Eastland: